bullmoose20/MK-Docs/docs/komet/guides/ratings.md

    ![](images/ratings-04.png)

-Now just run Komet again without changing anything else and the user rating overlay will appear:
+Now just run Kometa again without changing anything else and the user rating overlay will appear:

    ![](images/ratings-05.png)

-* Komet added the third rating overlay, since there is now a value in the user rating.
+* Kometa added the third rating overlay, since there is now a value in the user rating.
 * It gave it an IMDb icon because we told it to in the config file. ([Why does it say 250 instead of IMDb?](#why-do-different-images-appear-for-the-same-source))
 * It's displaying 6.0 since 3 stars on a 5-star scale is 60%.

 #### Change Rating Image

-You and I both know that the IMDb rating isn't 6.0, but Komet is just doing what it's told.
+You and I both know that the IMDb rating isn't 6.0, but Kometa is just doing what it's told.
 Nobody but us humans know where those numbers come from.
-As an example, let's change the icons to "prove" that Komet doesn't know or care:
+As an example, let's change the icons to "prove" that Kometa doesn't know or care:

 ??? example "Updated config (click to expand)"